TobiasHall/TobiasHall/README.md

 #### I'm a outdoor life geek with interest in technology and development!
 And of course, I can solve the Rubik's Cube!

-- ✏️ &#160; I’m studying my last semester at Mid Sweden University, program Informatics with a focus on systems development
+- ✏️ &#160; I have completed my university studies at Mid Sweden University, program Informatics with a focus on systems development
-- 🔭 &#160; I’m currently working on how to set up an annotation tool and how to use it to create machine learning models
+- 🔭 &#160; I’m currently working on developing a small game in WPF with MVVM structure
-- 🌱 &#160; I’m currently in start of learning a bit of Python
+- 🌱 &#160; I’m currently in start of learning a bit of Java
 - 🥅 &#160; 2021 Goals: Get a job as a junior developer to start a new career
 - ❤️ &#160; Outdoor life, Biathlon, Bake bread, Östersund and Code
 - ⚡ &#160; Fun fact: I was part of a world record attempt in human spooning